City Council discuss expanding Razorback Greenway

 FAYETTEVILLE, Ark.
-(KFTA) — The Razorback Greenway trail might be stretching across more of Northwest Arkansas.
+(KNWA) — The Razorback Greenway trail might be stretching across more of Northwest Arkansas.

 The city council talked about extending the Greenway trail into the city.